SebastiaanJohn/knn-memory-clipcap/blogpost.md

 The training process for all models was conducted on a single M1 Max GPU.
 By keeping the hardware consistent across all training sessions, we ensure that any observed performance difference is genuinely a result of the model's structure, which allows us to directly compare the models' training time.

-## Evaluation
-In order to evaluate our MemClipCap model for the given video captioning task, we employed several captioning evaluation metrics.
-Similar to the original ClipCap paper, we validated our results with the widely used evaluation metrics BLEU[^papineni2002bleu], METEOR[^denkowski2014meteor], and ROUGE-L[^lin2004rouge].
-Concerning BLEU, we used the BLEU-1, BLEU-2, BLEU-3, and BLEU-4 variants, which measure the n-gram precision of the generated captions compared to the ground truth captions.

-The original ClipCap paper also utilized the CIDEr score.
-However, this metric cannot be used since it requires multiple ground truth captions per video clip, which the ActivityNet Captions dataset does not provide.

 ## Conducted experiments
 <!--
 TODO